Project Management Design Team

 Contribute your skills and experience to the Cornell Experience Modernization Initiative (CEMI).
 Community members know the current processes and systems best—and what it’s going to take to change how we do things.

-Visit the Project Teams page to meet some of the Cornell community members shaping the CE
+Visit the Program Teams page to meet more of the Cornell community members shaping the CEMI program.